Our members share their professional and personal interests as they contribute to the broader community.

 Professional Development Grants for Retirees

-All University of Minnesota retirees from the Twin Cities and Coordinate Campuses who are eligible for University retirement benefits and who will be fully retired by July 1, 2021 may apply for the grants (for any amount up to $5,000)
+All University of Minnesota retirees from the Twin Cities and Coordinate Campuses who are eligible for University retirement benefits and who will be fully retired by the time of their award may apply for grants of any amount up to $4,000.
+A PDGR Committee reviews applications and makes recommendations regarding funding.